box-samples/box-apex-sdk/README.md

   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a>

-Alternatively, it can be obtained by cloning the source locally and then using your IDE or deployment tool of choice.
+"Deploy to Salesforce" functionality is not owned or operated by Box.

+The SDK is also distributed as an umanaged package.
+Unmanaged packages can't be upgraded once installed in a Salesforce org so future upgrades will have to be applied by cloning the repo locally and updating classes from your IDE.
+* [Production/Developer Package Link][package-production]
+* [Sandbox Package Link][package-sandbox]
+Unmanaged packages can't be upgraded once installed in a Salesforce org so future upgrades will have to be applied by cloning the repo locally and updating classes from your IDE.

 Running Tests
 -------------
-Tests are always run when deploying code to a production salesforce organization.
+Tests are always executed when deploying code to a production salesforce org.
 To manually run tests from a sandbox or developer org, go to Setup -> Develop -> Apex Classes and click the "Run All Tests" button.

 Copyright and License